My top 5 magical music moments

-I was a big fan of house music producers and DJ duo Masters at Work and I saw them play both separately and together several times.
+I was a big fan of house music producers and DJ duo Masters at Work and I saw them play several times —both separately and together .

-But the moment that stays with me most strongly, most clearly and comes back to me unbidden most frequently is when one night they broke out of their set and changed gears for an interlude of three famous disco tracks, each with a female vocal: Love Hangover by Diana Ross, I Believe in Miracles by the Jackson Sisters, and Any Love by Rufus and Chaka Khan (this was the first time I’d heard this track, it could have been the Dimitri from Paris version — I bought that 12").
+But the moment that stays with me most strongly, most clearly and comes back to me unbidden most frequently is when one night they broke out of their set and changed gears for an interlude of three famous disco tracks, each with a female vocal: Love Hangover by Diana Ross, I Believe in Miracles by the Jackson Sisters, and Any Love by Rufus and Chaka Khan (this was the first time I’d heard this track, I think it might have been the Dimitri from Paris version , which I went and bought on 12").

 5. Danny Krivit plays Chaka Khan

-My brother was one of the organisers of a series of parties called Whistlebump.
-At the end of an awesome party in London, Danny Krivit played his edit of I know you, I live you” by Chaka Khan as his last track of the night.
+My brother was one of the organisers of a series of parties in London called Whistlebump.
+At the end of an awesome party, Danny Krivit played his edit of I know you, I live you” by Chaka Khan as his last track of the night.
 This was the first time I’d ever heard this track, the house lights came on, and everything seemed perfect.